UnitTestBot/UTBotJava/docs/TaintAnalysis.md

       marks: sensitive-data
 ```

-### Passes
+#### Passes

-- The `get-from` field specifies the sources of `marks`.
+The `get-from` field specifies the sources of `marks`.

-- The `add-to` field specifies which objects will be marked, if any element from `get-from` has any mark.
+The `add-to` field specifies the objects that will be marked if any element from `get-from` has any mark.

-- The `marks` field specifies the actual marks that can passed from one object to another.
+The `marks` field specifies the actual marks that can be passed from one object to another.

-- For all the keys listed above, there can be only one value or a whole list of values.
-Also, it's true for similar keys in the sections below.
+For all the keys listed above, there can be only one value or a whole list of values.
+This is also true for similar keys in the sections below.

 **Example:**